-The three physical regions of memory are the remote tftp server's memory, the Volatile memories, and the Persistent memory.
+The three physical regions of memory are the remote tftp server's memory, the Volatile memories, and the Persistent memory in the SmartNode.
 The remote tftp server has one logical region, tftp:, which can contain various configuration files and batch files for system software upgrade/download.
 Within the SmartNode the Volatile physical region contains one logical region, system:, which is random access memory (RAM).
 When no power is applied to the SmartNode, the system: region contains no data, no configuration-nothing; it is volatile.
-The system: region contains the current configuration of the unit, called running-config.
+The system: region contains the current running configuration, called running-config.